 When my first serious boyfriend broke up with me the summer after I graduated high school, I was thoroughly and completely devastated.
 I made it my prerogative to fully experience the anguish of my first heartbreak by locking myself in my room, pouring over old photos, and writing tear-soaked love poems.
 I might have stayed in that room forever (or at least until the weekend) had one of my closest friends not shown up with just the thing for a broken heart - blank CDs.

 I know I'm not the only one who loves a good music-fueled cry.
-I just had a look around the shared playlists on Spotify – “Sad Love Songs”, “Sad Station”, “Sad Songs for Crying Yourself to Sleep" – so anecdotally - there are many of us.
+I just had a look around at the shared playlists on Spotify and found – "Sad Love Songs," "Sad Station," "Sad Songs for Crying Yourself to Sleep" – so anecdotally - there are many of us.

 For participants living in Western cultures, nostalgia has been cited as the most common experience, which makes total sense.
 The most meaningful music is often related to memory which, as you know, commonly comes in the form of bittersweet nostalgia after a loss.

 I'm certain that many people's experiences were mixed because grief is often defined by conflicting emotions.
-Many of the most comforting experiences and memories are a mix of happy and sad.
+Many of the most comforting experiences are a mix of happy and sad.
 Why should music be any different?

 One final study, identified three different types of sadness experiences based on participant responses:

 (1) Comforting Sorrow was associated with feelings of comfort, tenderness, peacefulness, and being sad but elated.
-People who experience comforting sorrow often spend time reflecting on the song's lyrics and thinking about how they relate to other people, life situations, and/or social relationships.
+People who experience comforting sorrow often spend time reflecting on the song's lyrics and thinking about how they relate to other people, life situations, and social relationships.

 (2) Sublime Sorrow was associated with feelings of transcendence, wonder, satisfaction, pleasant melancholia, and joy.
 This is often defined as a moving experience and it's thought to be related to instrumental music or music where the lyrics aren't meaningful or understood.